| |

 But when we hear from those considering this old-fashioned shift, we often hear, “I’d love to homestead, but we need at least 10 acres.”

 Rewind to early 2020, and those very words might have come directly out of our own mouths.
 When it came to land, we wanted MORE.
-So, we focused our search around properties with 10 or more acres and really didn’t give much thought to properties with lesser amounts of land.
+So, we focused our search on properties with 10 or more acres and really didn’t give much thought to properties with lesser amounts of land.

 Well, ultimately, we ended up on 5 acres.
 And ya know what… we couldn’t have found a better fit.